NHL Stanley Cup Preview & Betting Guide

 Eastern Conference Final Whitewashers

-There have been mixed results for teams who have whitewashed their Conference final, the last to do so was the Bruins in 2019 who went on to lose 4-3 to the Blues in the Stanley Cup final.
+There have been mixed results for teams who have whitewashed their Conference final, the last to do so was the Panthers in 2023 who went on to lose 4-1 to the VGK in the Stanley Cup final.

 If you go back further to 1982 when it was the Prince of Wales Conference, in total, we have seen just six Eastern teams whitewash their conference final 4-0 with three of those going on to win the Stanley Cup so mixed results.